NullPounce/pounce-keys/README.md

 # Donate![icon](https://user-images.githubusercontent.com/28081004/214497772-e0d74e0c-66ca-4e1c-a88f-d0709b62890d.png)💜
 thank you for the 8th star :)⭐

+TODO:

+maybe add a app name for the stealth option to prevent the app showing at the top of installed

 I'm very excited to announce this is my first app coded and built in AS and first GitHub project, seeing this here alone was worth it, I seen i got
 5 downloads and went to tidy this up a little bit I got so excited.
 Please leave a star if you like this project, would love to move up in the